-The Partial Test Ban Treaty (PTBT, sometimes also referred to as the Limited Test-Ban Treaty or LTBT) entered into force in 1963.
-It currently has 135 States Parties and bans nuclear explosions in the atmosphere, under water and in outer space, as well as any other environment if the explosion causes radioactive debris to be present outside the territorial limits of the State under whose jurisdiction or control such explosion is conducted.
+The Partial Test Ban Treaty (PTBT; sometimes also referred to as the Limited Test-Ban Treaty or LTBT) entered into force in 1963.
+It has currently 135 State Parties and bans nuclear explosions in the atmosphere, under water and in outer space, as well as any other environment if the explosion causes radioactive debris to be present outside the territorial limits of the State under whose jurisdiction or control such explosion is conducted.